Block-AuditReport/CryptoMonsters/README.md

 /**

-![BALLS] @dev Provides information about the current execution context, including the
+● @dev Provides information about the current execution context, including the

 sender of the transaction and its data.
 While these are generally available